ibrahimabdulsalam730-beep/Code-Craft/README.md

 # Code Craft - Full Stack Web Application

-A full-stack web application with React frontend and Flask backend, featuring user authentication and admin panel.
+A full-stack web application with a React frontend and a Flask backend, featuring user authentication, an admin panel, and more.

 ## Project Structure